CAROL NACKENOFF, Professor3

 Distribution of courses within the department

-Political science majors are required to take one course or seminar in each of the three subfield areas: 1) American politics; 2) comparative or international politics; and 3) political theory.
+Political science majors are required to take one course or seminar in each of the following areas: 1) American politics; 2) comparative or international politics; and 3) political theory.
 All distribution requirements must be met by courses taken at Swarthmore.

 Courses in American politics include: Environmental Politics, Constitutional Law, American Elections, Lesbians and Gays in American Politics, Political Parties and Elections, Congress and the American Political System, Polling, Public Opinion and Public Policy, Politics of Voting Rights, U.S. Presidency, Race and American Development, Urban Underclass, Democratic Theory and Practice (POLS 019), Politics of Punishment, and others.

 Courses in comparative and international politics include: Latin American Politics, China and the World, Defense Policy, American Foreign Policy, The Causes of War, Globalization, International Political Economy, and others.

 Courses in political theory include: Practical Wisdom, Ancient Political Thought, Modern Political Thought, Democratic Theory and Practice (POLS 019), and others.
 Only POLS 011, 012, 100 or 101 will satisfy the distribution requirement for theory in the department.

-Course majors may take one directed reading within the department for credit with approval from the department chair.
-No more than two directed readings may be taken within the department for credit and all directed readings must be approved by the chair.
+Majors and minors may take one directed reading within the department for credit with approval from the department chair.

 Other courses eligible for Political Science credit are PEAC 003 and PEAC 053.
 These courses count towards the major/minor but do not satisfy distribution requirements.